huntdatacenter/docs/docs/system-status.md

 # System status

-::: warning All systems
+::: tip All systems
-**2025-02-25 16:14** - A drop in VPN connectivity is registered.
-We are investigating.
+Operational
 :::

 We monitor HUNT Cloud.
 Updates will be posted here if there is any service or performance interruption.